What is really happening in Iran?

 What happens to human rights and peaceful protest when global powers prioritise their own strategic interests?
 The recent brutal crackdown on mass protests in Iran exposes how justice, democracy and human dignity are increasingly sidelined in today’s geopolitics.
 During an almost complete digital blackout, thousands of protesters were killed, arrested or disappeared — while the international community largely stood by.

-At the same time, global diplomacy appears to be shifting.
-The United States, with mediation from Qatar, Turkey and Egypt, is moving towards negotiations with Tehran.
-This contrasts sharply with earlier statements by President Trump, who urged protesters to continue and promised that “help is on its way.”
-Two weeks later, after tens of thousands of deaths, injuries and arrests, many Iranians feel abandoned by democratic powers.
-Washington now seems focused on striking a deal, while Moscow and Beijing openly support the regime’s survival.
+At the same time, the international trajectory appears to be shifting.
+The United States, with mediation from countries including Qatar, Turkey, and Egypt, is steering toward negotiations with Tehran.
+This stands in stark contrast to earlier statements in which President Trump called on Iranian protesters to hold firm and promised that “help is on its way.”
+Two weeks later, many Iranians feel betrayed by the democratic great powers.
+Globally, Washington now seems primarily focused on reaching a deal, while Moscow and Beijing are actively supporting the survival of the Iranian regime.
+Regionally, actors from Ankara to Riyadh are facilitating diplomatic talks in an effort to avert a regional war.

 In just two days, the repression claimed more civilian lives than two years of war in Gaza — yet international outrage and political consequences remain limited.
 Why is this the case?
 And what does it reveal about the future of global power, human rights and international solidarity?